CS-1400/CS-1400.github.io/_pages/functions.md

 # Functions

 ## Definition
 A function is a prewritten block of code with a name.
-When we call it's name, all of its code is executed.

-Optional features:
+We call it by name to execute it.
+Functions optionally contain:
   - **arguments**: the function's input; data given to the function enclosed within the parenthesis.
   - **return**: the function's output; data passed back to the line of code that called it.